 60% of the tuition paid by August 15, 2015; the remaining 40% of the tuition and fees paid by January 15, 2016.

-Families can make monthly payments with no interest charges through Tuition Management Systems (TMS).
-There is a low annual participation fee per student.
-Enrollment information for TMS is included on the enrollment contracts.
+Families can make monthly payments with no interest charges through Tuition Management Systems (TMS) with a low annual participation fee per student.

 The Serendipity Fund was created in 2004 by Marty Vilas Conway 1949 when she made a gift to the School for a student in need of those “little extras”.
 Continued support from her, the Leslie Kazdan Rolle Memorial Scholarship, several HB classes celebrating their reunion and other donors has enabled the School to assist students who experience financial difficulties or family hardship that prevents them from participating in extracurricular programs, class trips, or other activities because of financial constraints.
 Click here to access the Serendipity Fund Application.
 Please direct questions to Sarah Johnston, Associate Head for Enrollment Management.